 Student Involvement Opportunities

-The Office of Student Affairs at the Student Educational Centers promotes student involvement by providing the following opportunities:
+The Office of Student Affairs at the Regional Campuses promotes student involvement by providing the following opportunities:

 Each of NSU's off campus sites offer students an exceptional college experience.
 The Office of Student Affairs plays a large role in this success through student interactions and involvement.
-We encourage all students to get involved with in NSU and in the community.
-The Student Educational Centers have been involved in the community in multiple capacities.
+All students are encouraged to get involved within NSU and the community.
+The Regional Campuses have been involved in the community in multiple capacities.
 A small sample of past activities include:

 - Blood Drives

 - United Way events

 - AIDS Walk

 - Habitat for Humanity